 Create a gift-wrapping station.

 Make gift-giving the simple joy it ought to be by having everything you need to wrap ready and in one place.
 Stock your station with plenty of cards, gift bags, tissue and wrapping paper, as well as tape, scissors, and pens.
 Keep your wrappings festive, but not holiday specific, so they’ll work for a variety of occasions between now and New Year’s.
 Pretty metallics, rich jewel tones, or nature-inspired wrappings work well for Hanukkah, Christmas, or a birthday party.
 Include a few hostess gifts so you’re ready for parties and anyone you might have (whoops!) forgotten.
 Gift cards to a local coffee shop, movie passes, or pretty dish towels and soaps are all useful gifts that don’t take up a lot of space and will be appreciated by most recipients.
+Christmas jewelry gifts for her is always a great idea for the special woman in your life.
 Tuck in a box of thank-you notes and a sheet of stamps so you’re ready to send proper thanks for any gifts you receive or parties you attend.
 Getting your wrapping supplies in order now will allow you to enjoy the acts of wrapping and giving, rather than tearing the house apart at the last minute looking for scotch tape and bows.

 Stock up on hosting supplies.
 If you plan on hosting a few friendly gatherings, the big Thanksgiving dinner, or have out-of-town guests coming to stay, taking stock of your hosting inventory now can prevent a lot of last minute running around.
 Start with the basic household items – light bulbs, hand soaps, fresh towels and pillowcases, and disinfecting wipes for last minute cleanups.
 Stash a hosts’ secret weapons under the sink – silver polish for flatware, picture frames, and trays (bonus points for getting a head start on polishing!) and white vinegar to make your crystal sparkle.
 Do you have enough scentless candles for dinner parties, or have they all burned down too far?
 Are your cocktail napkins cleaned and pressed, or do you have enough matching paper ones?
 Stock up on non-perishable appetizers that are easy to pull out at the last minute – think nuts, cheese straws, and jars of specialty olives.
 And if you’ll be hosting overnight guests this season, try sleeping in the guest bed for one night to make sure it has plenty of blankets, adequate light for reading in bed, and an easily accessible unused electrical outlet or power bar for charging guests’ phones and tablets.
 Being well prepared for guests and anticipating their needs will let you relax and enjoy their company, and allow them to enjoy their visit.